runmyrobot/runmyrobot_android/README.md

 - Currently no code to use a USB webcam.
 Also currently not sure if the Raspberry Pi with camera functions as is

+- BluetoothClassic currently not hooked up to handle input.
+It can output just fine

 # Supported or broken devices

 Feel free to add your device to this list if you have tested it via a pull request